 Got leftover holiday ham?
-Make this fluffy, creamy, cheesy Healthy Ham and Broccoli Egg Bake and enjoy it for breakfast, brunch, lunch, or dinner!
+Make this fluffy, creamy, cheesy Healthy Ham and Broccoli Egg Bake recipe and enjoy it for breakfast, brunch, lunch, or dinner!

 I have a serious confession: This blog is making me fat.
 Now I understand my confession may not be promoting my blog in the most positive way but it’s the truth.
 I am a small framed person and I have gained about 8 pounds since starting this blog roughly 8 months ago.
 An extra 8 pounds on a small frame is not good and summer is coming up so that’s another not good.